-Viewing the Impact analysis report displays in a ZMF table view under the Impact Analysis Report Analysis tab in the lower right pane of the perspective.
+Viewing the The requested impact analysis report displays in a ZMF table view under the Impact Impact Analysis Report Analysis tab in the lower right pane of the perspective.

 Impact Analysis Wizard Step-by-Step

 To request an impact analysis report, perform the following steps.